-Open the plumbing access panel behind the tub and close the shut offs for the hot and cold water.
-If your existing tub installation doesn't have shut offs, you'll need to turn off the main water supply,and then install shut offs.
+Open the plumbing access panel behind the tub and close the shut-offs for the hot and cold water.
+If your existing tub installation doesn't have this feature, you'll need to turn off the main water supply, and then install them.

 Begin the actual demolition of your old bathroom by disconnecting the drain and overflow on the old tub.
 Cut through the surrounding drywall using a reciprocating saw or rotary cutting wheel.
 Pull the old wall off in sections to reveal the underlying studs.
 You'll need to remove tiles on the three walls around the old tub and may also need to remove the toilet or sink to give yourself room to work in the bathroom.